top of page

 When apps grow, navigation logic can quickly get out of hand.
 Sub-coordinators allow us to:

-• Isolate the navigation logic for specific user flows (e.g., registration vs main app).
+• Isolate the navigation logic for specific user flows (e.g., registration vs main app), keeping our flows independent from each other.

 • Improve maintainability by enforcing separation of concerns.